leanprover-community/mathport/README.md

 after which you can skip the `make predata` and/or `make port` steps (you will still need to run `make build` and `make source`).

-You can also use the `make TARGET=data.bat.bitwise port-mathbin-single` target (similarly for `port-lean-single`) to run mathport on a single file.
+You can also use the `make TARGET=data.nat.bitwise port-mathbin-single` target (similarly for `port-lean-single`) to run mathport on a single file.
 This is useful if you are testing a change to mathport.